alanmenchaca/python-programming/README.md

 # Python programming pratices
-Basic programming concepts, such as variables, lists, classes, and loops.
+Basic programming concepts, such as variables, lists, classes, loops, dictionarios and more...